jsdelivrbot/The-Solar-System/README.md

 ## Book, Chapters & Pages
 How things work here:

-Each page of the book may (or may not) contain all of following resources:
+Each page of the book (an iframe / webpage) may or may not have all of following four resources:

 * HEAD